 This could be a good option if you’re a large enterprise that regularly handles high traffic.
 It’s also great for those who want complete control over the hosting environment.

-For this guide, I’ll suggest you choose shared hosting.
+For this guide, I’ll suggest you choose the premium shared hosting plan that’s preselected.
 However, if you prefer other plans, you can go ahead with them as well.

 I’d encourage you to select a .com extension as it looks more professional and helps you appear more reliable to your visitors.

 The only time that I’d consider an alternative domain extension is if the .com extension is already taken and you are absolutely set on the name.

 Having a .com domain is particularly important for businesses—small blogs, personal sites, and side hustles may be able to save a few bucks by going for an alternative extension.